jvpcms/Pricing_Alerts/README.md

 Providers are instantiated via static factories and injected into `PriceTracker`.
 Swapping pricing sources or email backends requires only implementing the relevant interface.

-`PriceTracker` owns the polling loop and a state machine (`Normal / Low / High`).
-Alerts fire only on state transitions — a price that stays below the low threshold does not spam the recipient on every check.
+`PriceTracker` is a pure check-and-alert unit: it fetches the current price, updates a state machine (`Normal / Low / High`), and sends an alert on transitions.
+It owns no timer or loop.
+The polling loop lives in `Bucket`, which groups one or more trackers and drives them on its own schedule.

 ## Technical Decisions

-**Polling with `PeriodicTimer`** — uses .NET's `PeriodicTimer` rather than a `Timer` callback or a `Task.Delay` loop. `PeriodicTimer` won't queue a new tick if the previous check is still running, preventing task accumulation under slow network conditions.

-**Bucket-based scheduling with a cyclic doubly-linked list** — in batch mode, tickers are distributed round-robin across a fixed number of buckets.
-Each bucket owns an independent `PeriodicTimer` and checks all its tickers concurrently via `Task.WhenAll` — price fetching and email delivery are I/O-bound, so checks within a bucket overlap with no throughput penalty.
-Buckets can be configured with different polling intervals, which maps naturally to assets with different volatility profiles: high-frequency tickers can be isolated in faster buckets without affecting others.
-The underlying structure is a cyclic doubly-linked list, giving O(1) node insertion and removal.
-This also supports split and merge operations to rebalance bucket sizes as tickers are added or removed during program execution.
+**Bucket-based scheduling with a cyclic doubly-linked list** — tickers are distributed round-robin across a fixed number of buckets.
+Each bucket owns an independent `PeriodicTimer` — using `PeriodicTimer` rather than `Task.Delay` ensures a slow check never causes ticks to queue up.
+All tickers within a bucket are checked concurrently via `Task.WhenAll`; since price fetching and email delivery are I/O-bound, checks overlap with no throughput penalty.
+Buckets can run at different polling intervals, which maps naturally to assets with different volatility profiles.
+The underlying cyclic doubly-linked list gives O(1) insertion and removal, and supports split and merge operations to rebalance bucket sizes as tickers are added or removed during execution.

 **Docker-based build** — binaries are compiled inside a Docker container and extracted with `docker cp`.
 The only host dependencies are Docker and make; no .NET SDK required.